False Rape Allegation Solicitors

 The first and most important step is to seek immediate legal advice from a specialist rape solicitor.
 Do not attempt to explain your side to the police without a lawyer present.
 Anything you say could be used against you, and equally, anything you choose not to say could also be used against you later.
 The earlier you involve experienced rape lawyers, the better your chances of building a strong defence.

-False rape allegations can have devastating personal and professional consequences.
+False rape claims can have devastating personal and professional consequences.
 Our expert rape defence solicitors will guide you through every step of the legal process, protect your rights, and begin gathering evidence to challenge false rape accusations from the outset.

-What defence is there against rape allegations?
+What defence is there against false rape allegations?

 Defending allegations in the police station